Official-MoonDao/documentation/MoonDAO/docs/Projects.md

         6. Creating the project’s folder on Google Drive.
         7. Cleanup of the project after it has finished.

 - **Step 3:** ***Proposal Submission.*** A project template (below) must be filled out with the help of the Delegate to workshop the project and make sure it fits all the requirements.
 Once the project meets all the requirements to be put up, then the Delegate will submit the proposal on Discord under “Proposal Submit.”
-The proposal must be posted 48 hours before the Senate meeting.
-This will allow Senate members to review your proposal and provide an in-depth review of the project prior to the Senate meeting.
+The proposal should preferably be posted 3 days before the Town Hall.
+This will allow Senate members to review your proposal and provide an in-depth review of the project prior to the meeting.
 Project approval permissions vary as follows:

   1. If the prospective Rocketeers have already successfully completed a project before, and the proposal does not require up-front funding from MoonDAO, and it doesn’t require crowdfunding from the community, the Senate does not need to vote on the proposal and it may proceed permissionlessly, as long as the proposal was submitted, presented to the Senate for awareness, and verified as legitimate by an Astronaut.
   2. If the proposal does not require up-front funding from MoonDAO, but it does require crowdfunding from the community, the Senate will do a due-diligence on the specifications, objective, and team for the Project, and will vote on approving the project as outlined in our Constitution, but it does not need to go through a DAO-wide vote.
   3. If the proposal requires up-front funding from MoonDAO it must go through DAO Governance as outlined in the Constitution.
 Multisig and Project Revenue split contracts should be created before snapshot voting.